 VRP is considered a PISP activity and consequently the PSRs liability framework applies.

-To what extent do you agree with the interpretation of the regulatory treatment of VRP?
-Please give reasons for your answer.
 This topic covered in more detail in section 6.6 "Liability and Dispute management".

 5. VRP Use Cases

 VRP has application across many different use cases.
 The following is a list of example use cases which demonstrate the wide applicability of VRP: